hyperledger-archives/sawtooth-core/docs/source/glossary.rst

     see :doc:`transaction_family_specifications/integerkey_transaction_family`.

   Journal
-    Sawtooth core component that is responsible for maintaining and extending the blockchain for the validator.
+    Group of Sawtooth core processes that are responsible for maintaining and extending the blockchain for the validator.
 For more information, see :doc:`architecture/journal`.

   Merkle-Radix tree